xyb3rt/physlock/README.md

     -L       only enable console switching
-    -m       mute kernel messages on console while physlock is running -s       disable sysrq key while physlock is running -v       print version information and exit
+    -m       mute kernel messages on console while physlock is running -s       disable sysrq key while physlock is running -u       hide user's name when prompting for password to unlock -v       print version information and exit